Lower Austria: Geography

 With a land area of 19186 km2 situated east of Upper Austria, Lower Austria is the country's largest state.
-Lower Austria derives its name from its downriver location on the Enns River which flows from the west to the east.
-Lower Austria has an international border, 414 km long, with the Czech Republic (South Bohemia and South Moravia Regions) and Slovakia (Bratislava and Trnava Regions).
-The state has the second longest external border of all Austrian states.
+Lower Austria derives its name from its downriver location on the river Enns, which flows from the west to the east.
+Lower Austria has an international border, 414 km long, with the Czech Republic (South Bohemia and South Moravia) and Slovakia (Bratislava and Trnava Regions).
+The state has the second-longest external border of all Austrian states.
 It also borders the other Austrian states of Upper Austria, Styria and Burgenland as well as surrounding Vienna.

 Lower Austria is divided into four regions, known as Viertel (quarters):